 Fiber internet is becoming more popular, and fiber networks are expanding all the time.
 FirstDigital, for example, now owns and operates the largest privately owned fiber network in the Intermountain West, with over 2,000 fiber miles.
 However, availability remains the biggest challenge for many prospective fiber users.

-The Federal Communications Commission (FCC) estimates that only about 14% of the U.S. can access fiber-optic speeds of 1,000 Mbps or more.
-On the other hand, 88% of the United States can access cable internet coverage at speeds of 25 Mbps or more.
+The Federal Communications Commission (FCC) estimates that 95% of the United States can access cable internet coverage at speeds of 100 Mbps download and 20 Mbps upload (100/20) or more.
+Recent studies with the Fiber Broadband Association have shown that just over fifty percent (56.5%) of the United States has access to fiber internet at 1000 Mbps or more.
 That means if you live in a rural area, you’re likely to have more cable internet options than fiber.

 If you live in an area where fiber is available, and you rely on fast, secure internet access to do the bulk of your business, fiber is likely the superior choice for you.
 If you live in an area where fiber options are limited, or you don’t need ultrafast upload and download speeds to do your work, a higher tier of cable internet service may suit your needs just fine.